ThomasFarineau/javascript-games/README.md

 - `NameOfTheGame.sass`: Contains the styles for the game.
 - `instructions.md`: A markdown file displayed in the game's instructions modal and on the homepage.
 - `components`: An optional folder for any components used by the game.
+- `assets`: An optional folder for any assets used by the game, with a default `nav.svg` icon, please keep svg format for icon.
+- `i18n`: Contains the translations for the game.
+Add a new file for each language you want to support.
+The file name should be the language code (e.g., `fr.json` for French).
+A game is available in the user's language if the translation is available.
+Otherwise, the game is displayed is not displayed in the list.
 - `config.json`: Contains game information such as title, description, author, tags, and ID.

 > [!WARNING]